bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 - The artifact key can be dynamic using template variables
 - The prompt is rendered using the current context (ContextProtocol) before sending to the LLM
-- The model identifier follows the format `"provider:model_name"`
+- The model identifier follows the format `"provider/model_name"`
 - The LLM response is returned as a FileGenerationResult object (with `files` and `commentary` fields)
 - LLM calls may incur costs with the respective provider